dukthuak/30-Days-Of-Python/readme.md

 This challenge is designed for beginners and professionals who want to learn python programming language.
 It may take 30 to 100 days to complete the challenge, people who actively participate on the telegram group have a high probability of completing the challenge.

 This challenge is easy to read, written in conversational English, engaging, motivating and at the same time, it is very demanding.
 You need to allocate much time to finish this challenge.
-If you are a visual learner, you may get the video lesson on <a href="https://www.youtube.com/channel/UC7PNRuno1rzYPb1xLa4yktw"> Washera</a> YouTube channel.
-You may start from [Python for Absolute Beginners video](https://youtu.be/OCCWZheOesI).
-Subscribe the channel, comment and ask questions on YouTube vidoes and be proactive, the author will eventually notice you.

-The author likes to hear your opinion about the challenge, share the author by expressing your thoughts about the 30DaysOfPython challenge.
-You can leave your testimonial on this [link](https://testimonial-vdzd.onrender.com/)

 ## Why Python ?